Washington County, Pennsylvania

-Washington County is a county in the Commonwealth of Pennsylvania, United States.
+Washington County is a county in Pennsylvania, United States.
 As of the 2020 census, the population was 209,349.
 Its county seat is Washington.
-The county is part of the Greater Pittsburgh region of the state.
-(Note: Includes Allegheny, Washington, Butler, Beaver, Lawrence and Armstrong Counties) The county is home to Washington County Airport, 3 mi southwest of Washington.
+The county is home to Washington County Airport, 3 mi southwest of Washington.
+The county is part of the Pittsburgh region of the commonwealth.
+(Note: Includes Allegheny, Washington, Butler, Beaver, Lawrence and Armstrong Counties) Southpointe is the regions largest business park with over 800 acres of office buildings, manufacturing, hotels, restaurants and a championship golf course.
+The park is home to corporations Ansys, Viatris, Range Resources, Lighthouse Electric, EQT, Core Natural Resources and Centimark.
+The current county commissioners are Nick Sherman, Electra Janis and Lawrence Maggi.

 History

 The county was created on March 28, 1781, from part of Westmoreland County.
 The city and county were both named after American Revolutionary War leader George Washington, who eventually became the first President of the United States.
 The town of Charleroi got its name from the Belgian city of Charleroi.
 There lived many Belgian immigrants in the Monongahela area at the end of the 19th century, some of whom were glass makers.